12 Top-Rated Ski Resorts in Michigan, 2022

 If it's size you're looking for, Indianhead weighs in as the favorite, featuring 230 skiable acres versus 170 acres.
 Both mountains offer night skiing on the weekends after January 1st.
 Both mountains are also home to two popular terrain parks, and Indianhead Mountain recently added a new glade area for a chance to ditch the groomers.

 Big Snow isn't just about skiing, though, as it features live music every weekend and numerous other events like yoga at Blackjack Mountain Ski Lodge.

 Need a break from skiing?
 Head to the tubing slide or Yeti Snow Fort on Blackjack, where you can climb and slide to your heart's content.
 Between the two mountains, Big Snow Resort also features eight different places to catch a bite to eat.

 Official site: www.bigsnow.com

 Accommodation: Where to Stay near Big Snow Resort

 2. Boyne Resorts

 Michigan's best-known resort is Boyne, which actually consists of two mountains, Boyne Mountain and Boyne Highlands.
-These are the two largest resorts in lower Michigan, and each boast over 400 acres, with more than 115 trails in total.
+These are the two largest resorts in lower Michigan, and each boasts over 400 acres, with more than 115 trails in total.
 Boyne Highlands also has a 1.25-mile trail, which is the longest ski run in Michigan.
 All these amenities make the mountains feel more like those in the West.

 Address: 1 Boyne Mountain Road, Boyne Falls, Michigan